 It will often be possible for consumers to substitute a wide variety of products in various geographic regions for the products of the market participants to some degree.
 Not all of these substitutes will be included in the relevant market.
 For instance, some customers might view seemingly remote products as substitutes under some limited circumstances, but not under many other circumstances.
 Such limited substitution may not be sufficient to result in the inclusion of those partial substitutes in the defined market.
-On the other hand, substitution does not have to be complete or instantaneous, and products do not have to be "perfect" substitutes to form part of the same market; they merely have to be sufficiently close substitutes to offer a meaningful and close competitive constraint on the particular geographic region (or a group of products or regions) in question.
+On the other hand, substitution does not have to be complete or instantaneous, and products do not have to be "perfect" substitutes to offer a meaningful and close competitive constraint on the particular geographic region (or a group of products or regions) in question.